 I-The state of today’s technology-age change

-How do you think of the world – both your work world but also your personal world today vs 5 years ago?
+How do you think of the world – both your work world but also your personal world today vs Pre-Covid?

-And are the changes large or small in your opinion?
+And are the changes large or small, in comparison to before, in your opinion?

 These questions have different answers depending on your perspective, obviously.